 The attractions within the Dockyard survive on the income it generates from its visitors and their kind donations and looks to that continued support in this challenging time.
 Providing refunds to visitor would severely impact our ability to maintain our historic collection.

 We are currently unable to accept Tesco Clubcard Vouchers and apologise for any inconvenience this may cause.
 We will update this page as soon as we are able to accept Tesco Clubcard Vouchers.
 If you have any queries regarding your Tesco Clubcard Vouchers, please contact the Clubcard team directly

-The second email, your booking confirmation, will confirm your specific booking for that visit, with the date and time of your visit confirmed.
-New booking confirmations will be issued each time you book to return to the site.
+The second email will be your timeslot confirmation and will have your specific booking for that visit, with the date and time of your visit confirmed.
+You will only need this to be scanned in and out of the dockyard at the Visitor Centre.

 Once you have received your ticket confirmation and booking confirmation emails you can print them off and bring to the site on the day, alternatively our front of house team will be able to scan them directly from your phone or tablet.

 If you are unable to print your confirmation and don’t have access to a phone or tablet with your emails on, then the staff at our visitor centre will be happy to help you.

 We are not currently accepting School or Learning Group bookings for Portsmouth Historic Dockyard or the individual attractions.
 We will be reviewing this policy regularly and hope to welcome these groups back, later this year.
 However, we have taken learning online and can offer virtual learning experiences.

 This is to account for challenges around social distancing with large groups and children.